luigi311/tanoshi/README.md

 ### Docker
 Docker image available for `amd64` and `arm64`.
 If you want to selfhost on a raspberry pi, you need 64 bit OS, such as ubuntu or Raspbian OS 64 bit.
 Tanoshi can't run on `arm` because [wasmer](https://github.com/wasmerio/wasmer) can't run on those platform yet, when `wasmer` could run on `arm` I will build image for `arm`.

-There are 3 tags:
-- `master` image build from master
-- `latest` latest version of tanoshi
-- `<version>` image with version number

-if you want to use feature not yet released, you can use `faldez/tanoshi:master`.
-Please report by create issue or chat over Discord if you found any bugs, so I can solve them,

 ```
 docker create \
     --name=tanoshi \